coldshower/blog/_posts/life/2018-04-29-machine_learning_hugo_boss.md

 My friend picks out a dark blue windbreaker for me.
 "Try this."

-As if on cue, someone who worked there briskly walked over and motioned for me to remove my jacket while taking the hangar from my friend.
+As if on cue, someone who worked there briskly walked over and motioned for me to remove my jacket while taking the hanger from my friend.

 I put on the windbreaker, and it seems to fit great.
 It looks sharp.
 I'm impressed, and a smile escapes my lips.

 My friend, who has taken a seat on a bench beside me, gives a knowing smile and nod.
 "It looks good on you."

 My mind is made.
-I replace the windbreaker on the hangar, and stride with it towards the counter to make my purchase.
+I replace the windbreaker on the hanger, and make strides towards the counter to make my purchase.

 "Did you find everything okay?"